sider/sider-docs/docs/enterprise/github.md

   * `Pull request review comment`
   * `Repository`
 * Where can this GitHub App be installed?: `Any account`

+Note that you don't have to set other permissions on "Permissions" and "User permissions" sections.
+In other words, you can leave them `No access`.

 Generate a private key, and download the PEM file.
 Sider Enterprise requires a base64 encoded PEM file content.